 Here's some information about other energy policies that are under active development.

-One of our jobs as an independent regulator is to make sure energy companies follow rules that ensure consumers are treated fairly and that our energy sector continues to serve us well today and for the future.
-As part of that commitment, we are reviewing our customer service rules for energy companies, including utilities and unit sub-meter providers.
+We make sure energy companies follow rules that ensure consumers are treated fairly and that our energy sector continues to serve us well today and for the future.
+As part of that commitment, we are reviewing our customer service rules for electricity and natural gas services in areas such as security deposits, disconnections and payment plans.

 - Learn more about this policy consultation